numbbo/workshops/sources-webpage/source/BBOB-2019/index.rst

-Quantifying and comparing the performance of optimization algorithms is a difficult and tedious task to achieve.
+Quantifying and comparing the performance of optimization algorithms is a difficult and tedious task.
 Yet, it is highly crucial in order to recommend algorithms performing well in practice.
 The Black-box Optimization Benchmarking workshop series aims at bringing together researchers from the optimization field to discuss the latest